Dmitry-N-Medvedev/SDC/docs/HOW-TO.md

 You will come across the `specs` directories in each of the sub-project of this `monorepo`.
 They are where all the tests reside.

-Being in anywhere inside the root directory of this project type
+Being anywhere inside the root directory of this project type

 ```bash
 pnpm --recursive run test